rowellscott/angular-project/README.md

   <h4>Instructions</h4>
   <ul>
   <li>Press the Sign Up link in the upper right.
-Sign Up for an account as a doctor by selecting doctor from the dropdown menu.
+Sign Up for an account as a doctor by selecting "Doctor" from the dropdown menu.
 Login if you have an account.
-Sign up as a patient if a doctor user has registered you.</li>
+Select as a patient if a doctor user has registered you.</li>

-   <h4>Doctors</h4>
+   <h4><u>Doctors</u></h4>
    <h5>New Patients</h5>
    <li>Press the "Add Patient" Link on the user home page.</li>
     <li>Fill out the New Patient form, fill in all fields.
 Press Add Patient button at bottom.</li>